Create a

 4. Collect performance data from multiple sources

 Help managers at all levels bring greater objectivity into the evaluation process by collecting multi-source performance data on each employee.
 Solicit feedback using mini-reviews from other (e.g., project) managers, peers, and customers to provide a more broadly-based set of observations to the manager.
-Consider adopting a formal performance calibration process across employees in the same or similar roles, with managers comparing and contrasting performance goals, challenges faced, and level of sophistication of work methods used to more fairly assess and compare performance relative to peers.
+Consider adopting a formal performance calibration process across employees in the same or similar roles, with managers comparing and contrasting performance goals, challenges faced, and the level of sophistication of work methods used to more fairly assess and compare performance relative to peers.

 5. Focus on the employee in conversations